thematuu/ChatGPT-file-upload/README.md

 ### Chrome

-1. Download or clone this repository to your local machine.
+1. Download Chrome Folder or clone this repository to your local machine.
 2. Open the Chrome browser and navigate to `chrome://extensions`.
 3. Enable the "Developer mode" toggle on the top right corner.
 4. Click on "Load unpacked" and select the extension's directory.